-Coach Last Name: two teams?
-If yes, Division: s, list sport and division • aseball, please list the coaches of those teams: can usually avoid work conf know now and we can prob released to even consider t flicts as well.
-If you know you pably get you a double heade he alternate date, however. its.
-We schedule around WNSL Spring Baseball conflicts and a will not be able to field a team on a certain week, let us er on another week!
-We must know this before the schedule is mes plus tournament games WNSL Flag Football Schedule Form Instructions: April 1 April 8 x April 15 April 2 April 9 x April 16 Use the calendar to the left to make any schedule requests.
+Coach Last Name: Last Name: Are you the head coach of two teams?
+If yes, list sport and division If you have players playing WNSL those teams: Spring Baseball or Softball, plea se list the coaches of

+This calendar is where you make any scheduling requests.
+We schedule around WNSL Spring Baseball/Softball conflicts and can usually avoid work conflicts as well.
+If you know you will not be able to field a team on a certain week, let us know now and we can probably get you a double header on another week!
+We must know this before the schedule is released to even consider the alternate date, however.

+Guarantee 7 League games plus tournament games

+WNSL Flag Foo tball Schedule

+March 23 March 24

+March 30 x March 31 x

+April 6 April 7

+April 13 April 14

+April 20 April 21

+April 27 April 28

+May 4 May 5

+May 11 - 18

+End of Season Tournament

+Form Instructions:

+Use the calendar to the left to make any schedule requests.
 Note that all requests are exactly that, and none are guaranteed.
 Please do not abuse this form by requesting all 10 a.m. games or something similar.

 To indicate a week that your team cannot play, place an 'X' in the appropriate box.
-April 22 April 29 April 23 April 30 Also note the following dates of importance: Spring break for WCS: Mar.
-11 - 15 Spring break for MNPS: Mar.
-13 - 17 Easter: April 8/9 - NO GAMES Team Photos April 1 May 13: Steeplechase - NO GAMES at Warn Park.
-Teams will play at Ted Rhodes Complex May 6 May 7 If you have other scheduling requests (back-to-back games, etc.), please indicate them here: May 13 May 14

-May 20 - 21

-End of Season Tournament
+Also note the following dates of importance:

+■ Easter: March 30/31 NO GAMES

+- Spring break for WCS: Mar.
+11 15

+Spring break for MNPS: Mar.
+13 17

+- Team Photos April 6

+- May 11: Steeplechase NO GAMES at Edwin Warner Park.
+Games at Ted Rhodes Park.

+If you have other scheduling requests (back-to-bac games, etc.), please indicate them here:

-2023 Uniform Information Sheet
+2024 Uniform Information Sheet